caryoscelus/shabby/README.md

 Originally written for learning; maybe will grow into something bigger later.

-Current status: early development, but runnable
+Current status: development frozen; early development, but runnable

+It is possible that development of game itself will be resumed, but most likely using enother tech.

 Dependencies
 ------------